Michael Baumgartner

-Michael James Baumgartner (/ˈba:mgɑrtnər/ BAHM-gart-nər, born December 13, 1975) is an American politician and former diplomat currently serving as the U.S. representative from Washington's 5th congressional district, a post he has held since 2025.
-Baumgartner, a Republican, previously served as the 28th Spokane County Treasurer and as a member of the Washington State Senate, representing the 6th district from 2011 to 2019 and was his party's nominee in the 2012 election for the United States Senate, unsuccessfully challenging Democratic incumbent Maria Cantwell.
+Michael James Baumgartner (/ˈba:mgɑrtnər/ BAHM-gart-nər, born December 13, 1975) is an American politician and former diplomat serving as the U.S. representative from Washington's 5th congressional district since 2025.
+Previously, he served as the 28th Spokane County treasurer from 2019 to 2025 and as a member of the Washington State Senate from 2011 to 2019, representing the 6th district.
+He is a member of the Republican Party.

-On February 26, 2024, Baumgartner announced his intention to run for the United States House of Representatives' in Washington's 5th congressional district to succeed Cathy McMorris-Rodgers, who did not seek reelection.
-In August and November 2024, he won and placed first in both the primary and general elections respectively.
+Baumgartner was first elected to Congress in 2024.
+He was previously a candidate for U.S. Senate in 2012.

 Early life, education, and career

 State Senator Michael Baumgartner, with his son, Conrad.

 Baumgartner was born in Pullman.
 His mother is a kindergarten teacher and his father was a professor of Forestry and Natural Resource Sciences.
-After graduating from Pullman High School, he earned a scholarship to attend Washington State University.
-There, he was awarded a Thomas Foley scholarship, and was named a Stephenson scholar, an award given to the top graduates from the Honors College.
+After graduating from Pullman High School, he attended Washington State University.
 He graduated in 1999 with a degree in economics with minors in French and mathematics.
 In 2002, he earned a master's degree in public administration from Harvard University.

 After graduating from Harvard, Baumgartner, a Catholic, volunteered on a Gonzaga Jesuit mission to Mozambique and studied forests in Siberia.

-During the Iraq War, he served as an economics officer in the Office of Joint Strategic Planning & Assessment (JSPA) at the United States Embassy in Baghdad, helping the Iraqi government as part of the Baghdad Security Plan, receiving accolades from then General David Petraeus as well as Ambassador Ryan Crocker.
+During the Iraq War, he served as an economics officer in the Office of Joint Strategic Planning & Assessment (JSPA) at the United States Embassy in Baghdad, helping the Iraqi government as part of the Baghdad Security Plan.
 In 2008, he spent 7 months working as a civilian contractor in the Helmand Province of Afghanistan.
-That same year, Boston Globe columnist Kevin Cullen referred to Baumgartner as an ‘architect of hope’ in Iraq.

-After leaving Iraq, Baumgartner worked as a civilian contractor in Helmand Province, Afganistan, where he encouraged poppy farmers to grow food instead, in an effort to combat the opioid epidemic.
+After leaving Iraq, Baumgartner worked as a civilian contractor in Helmand Province, Afghanistan, where he encouraged poppy farmers to grow food instead, in an effort to combat the opioid epidemic.
 He met his wife Eleanor Mayne, a journalist studying counternarcotics in Helmand Province, and the two were married in 2010.